Latest News

 Sources in the industry said that traders and funds continue to take copper from the LME into the U.S., before any import duties are imposed.
 This would increase shipping costs significantly.

-Copper stocks The number of metals earmarked for delivery or cancelled warrants, which is around 39%, indicates that another 145,800 are due to leave the LME system.
-Around 39% of cancelled warrants and metal earmarked to be delivered indicate that another 145.800 are 'due to leave' the LME system.
+Copper stocks, which now total 376,775, are down 6% in the last month.
+Around 39% of cancelled warrants and metal earmarked to be delivered indicate that another 145.800 are due to leave the LME system.

-The traders also pointed to the strong interest in buying copper from Chinese companies after Friday's drop of 3% to a one-week low as a factor supporting their position.
+The traders also cited the strong interest in buying copper from Chinese companies, following Friday's 3% decline to one-week-lows.

-Aluminium prices are expected to rise due to higher energy costs, which is a major component of the aluminium production process.
+Aluminium prices are expected to rise due to higher energy costs, which is a major component of the aluminum process.

 (source: Reuters)